 There are different types of depreciation that can be used to account for the loss in value of assets over time.
 The two most common types of depreciation are straight-line depreciation and declining-balance depreciation.

 Straight-line depreciation is the simplest method for calculating depreciation.
-With this method, the loss in value of the asset is spread evenly over its useful life.
-This means that the loss in value remains the same each year.
+With this method, the loss in value of the asset is evenly distributed over its useful life.
+This means that the depreciation amount remains the same each year.

-Declining-balance depreciation, on the other hand, accounts for a greater loss in value of the asset in the early years than in the later years.
-This means that the loss in value decreases each year.
-This method is often used to account for the rapid loss in value of assets in the early years.
+The declining balance depreciation, on the other hand, accounts for a greater loss in value of the asset in the early years than in the later years.
+This means that the depreciation decreases each year.
+This method is often used to account for the rapid depreciation of assets in the initial years.

 How does straight-line depreciation work?